dan-singer/IGME-230/project2/docs/README.md

 - When not a king, you can move forward left or forward right
 - When a king, can also move backward left or backward right
 - When able to jump, you must jump at least once, though you can pick your jump.
-- When piece reaches furthest row, become king.
+- When checker reaches furthest row, become king.

 ## Code
-- Piece object
+- Checker object
     - makeKing()
     - playerIndex
     - isKing
 - Player object
      - name
-     - pieces : Piece[]
+     - checkers : checker[]
-     - selectPiece(piece)
+     - selectChecker(checker)
-     - selectedPiece : piece
+     - selectedChecker : checker
-     - getAvailableMoves(piece : Piece) -> Piece[]
+     - getAvailableMoves(checker : checker) -> checker[]
-     - movePiece(piece, targetCell)
+     - movechecker(checker, targetCell)
      - hasWon() -> boolean
 - Script scope
     - Variables